hkr-5/CS125-Body-Fix/README.md

 # CS125-Body-Fix
-Project for CS125 Next Search Generation
+Project for CS125 Next Search Generation Winter 2023

-This project is still in progress and expexted to be completed in March.
+It is created with Ionic in Angular Framework.
+In order to run the application, you might need to install npm, Angular, and any other necessary things.
+Then, you can start the application by calling "ionic serve" to open the application on the local server.